LIPS-scheme/lips/ARCHITECTURE.md

 that return proper states with dynamic state rules generate from specials (syntax extensions).

+To speed up generating of rules at parse time, the Lexer use caching, that is invalidated when specials are modified (new syntax is added or removed).

 The most interesting methods of `Lexer` are `peek` and `skip` that can be used with the parser.
 It also have methods to be used with I/O ports that can be used to read string and then continue to parse rest of the content.
 The reason why Lexer have those methods (like `peek_char`) is that Lexer is used as the only interface in ports functions:
 `peek-char` `read-char` and `read`.

 ## Parser